enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 Each of these operation classes are fairly modular (to allow for selective usage of the frame work components).
 However, all of the classes require that an instance of ``EnzoEquationOfState`` get's passed.
+The operation classes are also provided with ``PUP`` methods to allow for easy serialization alongside the ``Method`` class that makes use of them.

 Each of the operation classes are designed to be configured upon initialization.
 The instances can then be used multiple times per time-step (along multiple dimensions if the operation is directional) and in other time-steps.
-The operation classes are also provided with ``PUP`` methods to allow for easy migration alongside the ``Method`` class that makes use them.

-For each operation class (other than ``EnzoEquationOfState``), the expected integration quantities or primitives (other than passively advected scalars) are *registered* at construction.

-  * The names of all integration quantites that get registered in the construction of ``EnzoRiemann`` must share a name with the registered quantities in ``FIELD_TABLE``.

-  * All registered integration quantity names in the construction of ``EnzoRiemann`` or ``EnzoIntegrationQuanUpdate`` must be specified in ``FIELD_TABLE`` as quantities that are actively advected in some contexts.
+Lists (excluding passive scalars) of the expected primitives and integration quantities are respectively *registered* during the construction of ``EnzoReconstructor`` and ``EnzoIntegrationQuanUpdate``.
+These quantities must each share a name with the registered quantities in ``FIELD_TABLE``.
+In contrast, configuration of ``EnzoRiemann``, is less flexible and instances actually specify the non-passive integration quantities and non-passive primitives that they require.
+This difference exists because the operations encapsulated by ``EnzoReconstructor`` and ``EnzoIntegrationQuanUpdate`` can be applied to individual quantities in far a more independent manner.

 Because all fields storing passively advected scalars are not necessarily known when initializing a hydro/MHD integrator (i.e.